 Variables

 A Variable is a named parameter used to make Advice possible.
-Variables can be used for input and are returned by the Rules Engine as a result of formulaic rules and calculations.
+Variables can be used for input and are returned by the Rules Engine as a result of formulas, rules, and calculations.

 Every API response includes an array of Variables in the variables[] property.
 An example Variable looks like this: